Welcome to today's edition of the Rush 24-7 podcast.

 You're born with it.

-I was an alcoholic, you're going to be an alcoholic.
+If I was an alcoholic, you're going to be an alcoholic.

-Your your mom was a drug addict.
+Your mom was a drug addict.

-You're you're gonna be a drug addict.
+You're going to be a drug addict.

-You've got bipolar.
+You've got bipolar?

 Oh, you were born with that.